 - Who has been particularly helpful to you that I can thank on your behalf?

 Leaders rounded with their team members but were not evaluative.
-Rounding is about listening deeply to better serve people, connect beyond their jobs, celebrate what is working well, and remove barriers.
+Rounding is about listening deeply to serve people better, connect beyond their jobs, celebrate what is working well, and remove barriers.

-Deming and Lean influenced my thinking, followed by decades of cross-industry learning from health care and industry improvement.
+Deming and the Lean Community influenced my thinking, followed by decades of cross-industry learning from health care and industry improvement.
 My learning was far from efficient.
 I’ve spent decades cobbling together lessons learned across fields to make sense of the translations to education.
-School systems are filled with dedicated, skilled, student-centered professionals.
-This is critical to student learning.
-And, equally insufficient.
-School districts are typically the largest employers in most communities.
-These are wickedly challenging systems.
+School systems are filled with dedicated, skilled, student-centered professionals who are critical to student learning, but that’s not enough.
+School districts, typically the largest employers in most communities, are wickedly challenging systems.
 It was critical to avoid the trap of overly complicating the improvement journey.
 Education is littered with organizationally heavy, complicated initiatives that exhaust people, waste resources, and create limited outcomes.
 The investment in the improvement and organizational excellence coaching was critical to shifting culture and improving outcomes for students and staff.

-We scaffolded the Plan Do Study Act process to students and staff.
+We scaffolded the plan-do-study-act (PDSA) process to students and staff.
 Students and teachers explicitly defined shared missions, standards of work, and how to support and learn together.
-Learning goals and curricular standards were rewritten in student friendly language.
+Learning goals and curricular standards were rewritten in student-friendly language.
 Students are now actively engaged in the learning and improvement cycles.
 Beginning in kindergarten, students understand the targets, set individual learning goals, and monitor their growth.
-Students provide feedback on what is working for their learning, share barriers, and provide feedback to their teachers on the supports needed every 10-15 days.
+Students provide feedback on what is working for their learning, share barriers, and work with their teachers every 10 to 15 days to determine the supports they need.

-Staff were skilled; classroom to the boardroom.
+Staff members were skilled, from the classroom to the boardroom.
 The Board has adopted policies to sustain continuous improvement as the way to do business.
 Staff at every level now live the mindset and skillset of improvement.
 They are empowered to initiate change based on the complexity of the challenge.
-Within their direct work, all staff are encouraged to problem solve, improve processes, and communicate their improvements.
+Within their direct work, all staff are encouraged to problem-solve, improve processes, and communicate their improvements.
 “Just do it.”
-If the solution is clear and the project is complex, we deploy a project team with a project charter, milestones, communication systems and tools.
-If the solution is unknown yet simple, the Plan, Do, Study, Act process (PDSA) is deployed.
-If the problem is complex, impacts many people, and the solution unknown, the improvement team follows the Define, Measure, Analyze, Improve and Control (DMAIC) process.
+If the solution is clear but the project to solve it complex, we deploy a project team with a project charter, milestones, communication systems, and tools.
+If the solution is unknown yet straightforward, we deploy the PDSA process.
+If the problem is complex, impacts many people, and the solution unknown, the improvement team follows the define-measure-analyze-improve-control (DMAIC) process.

 Our journey?
 We are a fundamentally different organization.
-Results matter.
-Yet, human systems require leaders to engaging.
-Listen deeply to eliminate the buried hassles to solve problems and improve outcomes.
+Results matter, but our human systems require leaders to engage and listen deeply to uncover and eliminate the buried hassles and obstacles to solve problems and improve outcomes.